andy-thomason/Vookoo/README.md

 Examples
 ========

-There are currently two examples:
+There are currently these examples:

     helloTriangle   Draw a triangle using vertex buffers texture         Draw a textured triangle
+    teapot          Draw the Utah teapot (using gilgamesh) trypsin         A simple molecule viewer (using gilgamesh)

 Building the examples on Windows: